-- Batch cooking!
-Serve once and use the leftover meat in sandwiches, salads, or soups all week long!
+- Time-Saving Tip: Batch cook and use any leftover meat in easy sandwiches, fresh salads, or cozy soups all week long.

-- Whisk the olive oil and the seasonings together.
+- Whisk the olive oil and the seasonings together (full recipe below).

-- Brush seasoning mixture over each Cornish hen.
+- Brush the seasoning mixture over each Cornish hen.

-- Roast hens until they reach 165°F in temperature in the thickest part of the breast.
+- Roast hens until they reach 165°F internally.

 - Remove the hens and allow them to rest for about 10 minutes before serving.